MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/index.md

 ---
-title: What's New for WDF Drivers in Windows 10
+title: What's New for WDF Drivers
-description: Summarizes new features and improvements for WDF drivers in Windows 10. ms.assetid: 61fd9916-38e7-47d0-aec7-d5a489eb21eb
+description: Summarizes new features and improvements for WDF drivers.
 keywords:
 - kernel-mode drivers WDK KMDF , about KMDF
 - KMDF WDK , about KMDF